Juliendnte/OceanState_Analysis/oceanstate_analysis/README.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

-A project school to analys the evolution of ocean state
+A project school to analys the evolution of the ocean state

 ## Project Organization